JeffreyHu17/JarvisIR/README.md

 ## :toolbox: Expert Models

-JarvisIR integrates multiple expert restoration models to handle various types of image degradation:
+JarvisIR integrates multiple expert restoration models to handle various types of image degradation.
+To test the performance of individual expert models, please refer to the instructions and scripts provided in `./package/agent_tools/`.

 | Task | Model | Description |
 |------|-------|-------------|